About this mod

 The option to export tamed creatures lets you export various tamed creatures added to your settlement by cages from the Wasteland Workshop DLC or from mods that work similarly.

 Marker-based objects are settlement objects that are represented by markers in Workshop Mode.
-In order to successfully export such objects, Transfer Settlements can now optionally work within Workshop Mode, granting the ability to fully imitate manual settlement building.
+In order to successfully export such objects, Transfer Settlements can optionally work while Workshop Mode is open, granting the ability to fully imitate manual settlement building.
 This was tested with ccmads’s Settlement Objects Expansion Pack v1.6.4 and Build Your Own Pool v4.0 by Akarnan but should be compatible with any mods that work similarly.

 This feature requires F4SE 0.4.1 or later and ObjectReference.pex from F4SE.
 Adding the wired connections data to your blueprint will require a fresh export with Transfer Settlements v1.41 or later.
 Checking this option will store the data for all wired power connections in your settlement.